 Diversity in the Region

-The CALD population of Loddon Mallee is reasonably small– only 3 per cent of the population were born in non-English speaking countries (NESCs) and the same number speaks a LOTE at home.
-Italian is the only LOTE in the region with more than 1,000 speakers and is spoken by only 1 per cent of the population.
+The culturally and linguistically diverse (CALD) population of Loddon Mallee is reasonably small– only 4.5 per cent of the population were born in non-English speaking countries (NESCs) and the same number speaks a language other than English (LOTE) at home.
+Italian is the only LOTE in the region with more than 1,000 speakers and is spoken by only less than 1 per cent of the population.
 Greek and Turkish follow a distant second, each spoken by 0.3 per cent of the population.

 Language spoken at home, Loddon Mallee